 As a passenger, you cannot be considered liable and are entitled to recover the full amount of your damages in a personal injury lawsuit.
 You are able to sue the other driver, the driver of the car you were riding in, or in some cases, both.
 The right to sue both drivers could be very important if you have suffered major injuries that cause damages higher than the insurance policy of each driver individually.
 If the driver of the car you were in was 50% responsible for the accident, then their recovery may be cut in half, which could affect the settlement you are able to pursue.

-The driver of an automobile has the obligation to drive carefully and safely to prevent hitting other vehicles, but they also have a responsibility to prevent injury to passengers which is known as the duty of due care.
-If a driver does not exercise due care for their passengers’ safety, which results in a passenger being injured or killed, then the passenger, or the passenger’s heirs in the case of a death, has the right to compensation from the driver for all of the damages resulting from any injuries or loss.
+The driver of an automobile has the obligation to drive carefully and safely to prevent hitting other vehicles, but they also have a responsibility to prevent injury to passengers, which is known as the duty of care.
+If a driver does not exercise due care for their passengers’ safety, which results in a passenger being injured or killed.
+Then, the passenger (or the passenger’s heirs in the case of a wrongful death) has the right to compensation from the driver for all of the damages resulting from any injuries or loss.